 - (1) In accordance with the rules of the Securities and Exchange Commission (the "Commission"), shown are the gains or "option spreads" that would exist for the respective options granted.
 These gains are based on the assumed rates of annual compound stock price appreciation of 5% and 10% from the date the option was granted over the full option term.
-These assumed annual compound rates of stock price appreciation are mandated by the rules of the Commission and do not represent the Company's estimate or projection of future Common Stock prices. - (2) Options to purchase 11,035 of these shares were exercisable at June 30, 1997.
-The remaining options vest as to 2,581 shares on December 2, 1998, as to 2,674 shares on July 31, 1998 and as to 6,000 shares in increments of 2,000 shares on July 30 in each of 1997, 1998 and 1999, as long as Mr. Bertelli's employment has not been terminated. - (3) Options with respect to 40,000 of these shares vest in equal 20% increments on December 2, 1997, and the four succeeding anniversaries thereof, as long as Mr. Wyman's employment has not been terminated.
-Options with respect to the remaining 40,000 shares vest based on the achievement of certain performance criteria, and in all events on the seventh anniversary of the option grant date, as long as Mr. Wyman's employment has not been terminated. - (4) Options to purchase 910 shares were exercisable at June 30, 1997.
-The remaining options vest as to 250 shares on August 1, 1998, as to 360 shares on December 19, 1998 and as to 480 shares in equal increments of 120 shares on July 30 in each of 1997, 1998, 1999 and 2000, as long as Mr. Barry's employment has not been terminated. - (5) This option vests in equal 20% increments on the first five anniversaries of January 27, 1997, as long as Mr. Mancuso's employment has not been terminated.
+These assumed annual compound rates of stock price appreciation are mandated by the rules of the Commission and do not represent the Company's estimate or projection of future Common Stock prices. - (2) Options to purchase 10,144 of these shares were exercisable at June 30, 1997.
+The remaining options vest as to 2,581 shares on December 2, 1998, as to 3,565 shares on July 31, 1998 and as to 6,000 shares in increments of 2,000 shares on July 30 in each of 1998, 1999 and 2000, as long as Mr. Bertelli's employment has not been terminated. - (3) Options with respect to 40,000 of these shares vest in equal 20% increments on December 2, 1997, and the four succeeding anniversaries thereof, as long as Mr. Wyman's employment has not been terminated.
+Options with respect to the remaining 40,000 shares vest based on the achievement of certain performance criteria, and in all events on the seventh anniversary of the option grant date, as long as Mr. Wyman's employment has not been terminated. - (4) Options to purchase 1,030 shares were exercisable at June 30, 1997.
+The remaining options vest as to 250 shares on September 19, 1998 and as to 720 shares on July 30, 1998, as long as Mr. Barry's employment has not been terminated. - (5) This option vests in equal 20% increments on the first five anniversaries of January 27, 1997, as long as Mr. Mancuso's employment has not been terminated.